-- Have special educational needs and/or disabilities (SEND) or health conditions (see section 10) - Are young carers. - May experience discrimination due to their race, ethnicity or religion. - Have English as an additional language. - Are known to be living in difficult situations. - Are at risk due to either their own or a family member's mental health needs.
+- Have special educational needs and/or disabilities (SEND) or health conditions (see section 10) - Are young carers. - May experience discrimination due to their race, ethnicity, religion, gender identification or sexuality - Have English as an additional language. - Are known to be living in difficult situations for example, temporary accommodation or where there are issues such as substance abuse or domestic violence. - Are at risk of FGM, sexual exploitation, forced marriage, or radicalisation. - Are at risk due to either their own or a family member's mental health needs.